C-byrån

 Plaque on Sibyllegatan 49 in Stockholm: "C-byrån operated in this building 1942-1945.
 The Swedish Armed Forces honor the women and men in the intelligence service who here, in silence, made great efforts for Sweden."

-C-byrån ("C bureau") was a Swedish secret intelligence agency established in 1939, sorting under the Swedish Armed Forces.
-It was led by Major Carl Petersén.
-During World War II C-byrån organized operations in the German-occupied Norway and Operation Stella Polaris in Finland.
+C-byrån ("C bureau") was a Swedish secret intelligence agency established in 1939 under the Swedish Armed Forces.
+It was headed by Major Carl Petersén.
+During World War II, C-byrån organized intelligence operations in German-occupied Norway and participated in Operation Stella Polaris in Finland.